 3. Not enough rest

-Plus, when it comes to overall health, sleep is one of the most important things you can do for your mind and body.
-So aim to get the recommended amount of sleep for adults – 8-9 hours of restful sleep (which means getting both REM and NonREM sleep).
+When it comes to overall health sleep is one of the most important things you can do for your mind and body.
+So aim to get the recommended amount of sleep for adults, 8-9 hours of restful sleep.

 Unfortunately, Menopause can be a major saboteur of sleep, due to hot flushes, night sweats, more frequent trips to the bathroom and the rise in anxiety that often occurs too.